margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the joy expressed
 * Grateful for the creative writing
 * Grateful for people walking outside
-* Grateful for the hymn "Speak Gently to the erring ones"
+* Grateful for the hymn *Speak Gently to the Erring Ones*
 * Grateful for cooking
 * Grateful for friends from Norfolk Academy
 * Grateful for people from my sorority